Qanat

 The typical design of a qanat is a gently sloping tunnel accessed by a series of well-like vertical shafts visible at ground level.
 This taps into groundwater and delivers it to the surface at a lower level some distance away, via gravity, therefore eliminating the need for pumping.
 The vertical shafts along the underground channel are for maintenance purposes, and water is typically used only once it emerges from the daylight point.

 To date, the qanat system still ensures a reliable supply of water for consumption and irrigation across human settlements in hot, arid, and semi-arid climates, but its value to a population is directly related to the quality, volume, and regularity of the groundwater in the inhabited region.
-Since their adoption outside of the Iranian mainland in antiquity, qanats have come to be heavily relied upon by much of the Middle Eastern and North African populations for sustenance.
-Likewise, many of the continuously inhabited settlements in these regions are established in areas where conditions have historically been favourable for creating and sustaining a qanat system.
+Since their adoption outside of the Iranian mainland in antiquity, qanats have come to be heavily relied upon by several populations for sustenance.
+Likewise, many of the continuously inhabited settlements in West Asia and North Africa are notably established in areas where conditions have historically been favourable for creating and sustaining a qanat system.

 Qanat in Iran's Kashan surfacing within the Fin Garden in 2005; it is thought to have served Tepe Sialk for thousands of years.

 Kariz surfacing in Niavaran, a district in the Iranian capital city of Tehran, currently used for watering the grounds of the National Library and Archives of Iran, 2005.

-Names

-Common variants of qanat in English include kanat, khanat, kunut, kona, konait, ghanat, ghundat and quanat.

-Qanāh (قناة) is an Arabic word that means "channel".
+Etymology

+The origin is in Akkadian, in the word qanû(m) which means 'reed', designating the reed-beds that grew in the marshes of southern Mesopotamia, and from which the Hebrew term qāne: 'wild reed plant; tubular rod, stick' is inherited.
+Qanāh (قناة) is an Arabic word that means 'spear' or 'channel'.
 In Persian, two words are used: kārīz or kārēz (كاريز), which is derived from the earlier word kāhrēz (كاهریز); and qanāt (قنات).
 Other names for qanat include kahan (کهن); kahn (Balochi); kahriz/kəhriz (Azerbaijan); khettara (Morocco); galerías, minas or viajes de agua (Spain); daoudi-type falaj (فلج) (United Arab Emirates and Oman); foggara/fughara (North Africa).
 Alternative terms for qanats in Asia and North Africa are kakuriz, chin-avulz, and mayun.

+The Oxford English Dictionary gives the origin as "Persian, from Arabic qanät 'reed, pipe, channel".
+Common variants of qanat in English include kanat, khanat, kunut, kona, konait, ghanat, ghundat and quanat.